Jeffail/leaps/README.md

 To read more, check out the wiki: [leaps wiki](https://github.com/Jeffail/leaps/wiki)

+I have an MVP collab code editor demo at: [https://megrim.uk](https://megrim.uk "Megrim"), it's hosted on a potato in my flat in Reading, UK, so go easy on it.

 ##How to run:

 Just download a release package and do the following: